markaudacity/M100/README.md

 # M100
 Hardware mods and replacement parts for the Tandy/Radio Shack Model 100, 102, and 200 portable computers.
+Where applicable, I'll upload both print-ready STL files for 3D printing as well as STEP files for those who wish to edit/tweak/remix.

 ## Replacement Parts